 By Kamran Jawaid | The post is the unedited copy of the review published in Mag the Weekly, on December 24th, 2016.
 The print version will be uploaded below soon.

-Rogue One, a stand-alone film tightly woven into the first Star Wars film (A New Hope), and pretty much covered in that film’s title scrawl.
+Rogue One is a stand-alone film that’s tightly woven into the first Star Wars film (A New Hope), and pretty much covered in that film’s title scrawl.
 To quote: “During the battle, Rebel spies managed to steal secret plans to the Empire’s ultimate weapon, the DEATH STAR, an armored space station with enough power to destroy an entire planet”.

 FYI: there is no title scrawl in Rogue One, however, it is premeditated in all other respects – except, of course, character development.